 It’s important to consult with your doctor before going ahead with any diet changes or treatment.

-What diseases are caused by fat deficiency?
+What diseases is caused by lack of fat?

 · Weaker immune system